-The XDU1350 contains a secondary closed loop circuit that provides a supply of cooling fluid to equipment based on constant differential pressure either through indirect cooling (rack mounted rear door heat exchangers), or direct cooling (cold plates at chip level).
+The XDU1350 contains a secondary closed loop circuit that provides a supply of cooling fluid to IT equipment, either through indirect cooling (such as rack mounted rear door heat exchangers), or direct cooling (such as cold plates at chip level).

-The secondary circuit is a low pressure sealed system that removes heat from the downstream equipment and rejects to an external cooled water source (primary circuit) via a low pressure drop plate heat exchanger.
+The secondary circuit is a low pressure sealed system with the heat removed from the high heat density areas of IT equipment rejected to an external cooled water source (primary circuit) via a low pressure drop plate heat exchanger.

-The secondary circuit ensures that the cooling fluid in the secondary fluid network can be kept to a minimum volume, is closely controlled for flow, pressure, and temperature (with condensation control) and can be accurately maintained for fluid quality (with filtration and additives).
+The secondary circuit ensures that the cooling fluid in a data center environment can be kept to a minimum volume, is closely controlled for flow, pressure, and temperature (with condensation control) and can be accurately maintained for fluid quality (with filtration and additives).

-The primary cooling source can be a chilled water system (either dedicated or from building system), fluid cooler, cooling tower or dry air cooler, depending on the desired secondary temperature and heat transfer duty.
-Refer to the primary circuit and the secondary circuit of the VertivTM XDU1350 Application and Planning Guide SL-71309 for more information.
+The primary cooling source can be a chilled water system (either dedicated or from building system), fluid cooler, cooling tower or dry air cooler, depending on the desired secondary temperature and heat transfer duty (refer to the primary circuit and the secondary circuit of the Vertiv[TM] XDU1350 Application and Planning Guide SL-71309 for more information).